learn-co-students/intro-to-capybara-online-web-ft-081219/README.md

 ### Controller Tests

-Controller tests test that the code responsible for delivering the appropriate data to a user is working properly.
+Controller tests that the code responsible for delivering the appropriate data to a user is working properly.
 In a web app, a controller test is responsible for making sure that an HTTP request returns the expected HTTP response.
 Controller tests should test not HTML or forms but, rather, that the